-10 Gut Healthy Foods That Are Easy To Incorporate Into Your Meals
+10 Gut Healthy Foods That Are Easy to Incorporate into Your Meals

 immunity boosters

 Gut healthy foods are essential for maintaining a balanced digestive system and supporting overall well-being.
-Rich in fiber, probiotics, and prebiotics, these foods promote the growth of beneficial gut bacteria, aid digestion, and boost immune function.
-Incorporating gut-friendly options can enhance digestion, nutrient absorption, and long-term health.
-Here’s a list of 10 food items that are good for your gut.
+Rich in fibre and probiotics, these foods promote the growth of beneficial gut bacteria, aid digestion, and boost immune function.

 Garlic